 6. BIR Inspection of Records

 Your books of accounts and related records may be examined and inspected by the BIR once in a taxable year.
-The exceptions to this are as follows8:
+The exceptions are as follows12

-Examination and inspection of books of accounts and other accounting records will take place in your office or place of business or the office of the BIR.
+Examination and inspection of books of accounts and other accounting records will occur in your office or place of business or the BIR office.

 What Are the Penalties for Non-Registration, Non-Retention, and Other Violations on the BIR Books of Accounts?

 The penalties to be imposed for violations regarding the BIR books of accounts can be light or heavy depending upon the kind of violation and the intention of the person making the violation.
-Intentional offenses and fraud have greater penalties and may even include imprisonment.
+Intentional offenses and fraud have more significant penalties and may even include imprisonment.

 Here are some of the violations and penalties related to the books of accounts: